iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

-A common reason [browserify](http://browserify.org/) users avoid [Require.js](http://requirejs.org/) is that they dislike bundling their JavaScript modules only in production.
-Recently, [Chris Dickinson](https://twitter.com/isntitvacant) and I did some testing and, with some changes to beefy, it’s now easier to use r.js as a custom bundler to achieve the bundle-during-development workflow while using AMD modules.
+Sometimes you want to work on your AMD code as a single bundle; the same way it will be deployed in production, with automatic bundling and live reload.
+Thanks to [Chris Dickinson's](https://twitter.com/isntitvacant) recent work on the beefy development server, it's now easier to use r.js as a custom bundler.

 Let’s get it configured.